Relay Contact Burnishing

 RF Cleaning

-I do this to clean remote antenna relays, but ONLY with ten watts or so.
+I use a similar method to clean remote antenna relays by hot cycling them, but ONLY with ten watts or less.

 Mechanical Failures